celo-org/celo-monorepo/packages/docs/celo-gold-holders/quick-start.md

 Next, you will find the address of the `ReleaseGold` contract deployed for your beneficiary address.
 The `ReleaseGold` contract has its own address and is separate from the beneficiary address, but there are certain aspects of it that can be controlled only by the beneficiary.

-Use the mapping from this list:
+Use the mapping from this list (you can use Edit>Find in your browser):

 * [RC1 ReleaseGold deployments on 4/23/20](https://gist.githubusercontent.com/timmoreton/704404484cf8f641b5464a237592a341/raw/6ad2615f219c71fe370bac84e5ac7aa1653fffac/CeloRC1ReleaseGoldWave1.json)